ArwaData/Arabic-Text-Classification/README.md

 ## 2. Dataset
 The data that we were dealt with is a group of data containing 23,000 news items in the Arabic language 15 thousand news for training and 8 thousand news for testing), classified according to their titles.
-It consists of two columns (Text and category) as shown in (figure:1).
-The “category” column contains 40 different classifications, including (sports, music, economics, and others). we will be using it to analyze the news and to know its correct category.
+It consists of two columns (Text and category).
+The “category” column contains 40 different classifications, including (sports, music, economics, and others). we will be using it to analyze the news and to know its correct category.<br>
-Data Description
+**Data Description** <br>
-Text: News in the Arabic language.
+Text: News in the Arabic language. <br>
 Category: News Category

 ## 3. Text Cleaning and Preprocessing